MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/lfind-s.md

 ---
 # _lfind_s

 Performs a linear search for the specified key.
-A version of [_lfind](lfind.md) with security enhancements as described in [Security Features in the CRT](../../c-runtime-library/security-features-in-the-crt.md).
+A version of [_lfind](lfind.md) with security enhancements as described in [Security features in the CRT](../security-features-in-the-crt.md).

 ## Syntax